Starz Entertainment: 2000s expansion

-On March 15, 2006, Lionsgate sold Lionsgate Studios to Bosa Development Corporation.
+On March 15, 2006, Lionsgate sold Lions Gate Studios to Bosa Development Corporation.
 On July 12, Lionsgate purchased Debmar-Mercury, an independent television distributor, which has continued operations as a Lionsgate subsidiary.
-The company agreed in August to lease term with New Mexico State Land Office and the city of Rio Rancho for a new 52.8 acres studio near Rio Rancho's under construction city center and arena.
+The company agreed in August to lease terms with New Mexico State Land Office and the city of Rio Rancho for a new 52.8 acres studio near Rio Rancho's under construction city center and arena.

 On July 26, 2007, Lionsgate bought a partial stake in independent film distribution company Roadside Attractions.
 Lionsgate started up Lionsgate Music by June 2007.
 On September 10, 2007, Lionsgate bought Mandate Pictures for $56.3 million, $44.3 million in cash and $12 million in stock, and taking on $6.6 million of Mandate's debt.
 Mandate Chief Executive Joe Drake returned to the company as co-chief operating officer of its film unit.

 By July 2008, Lionsgate has not made any progress on building its new film studio in Rio Rancho or on setting up the corporation to run the studio per its agreement with New Mexico.
 In November, Lionsgate Music established a joint venture with music publishing company Wind-up Records.

 In January 2009, Lionsgate purchased TV Guide Network and TVGuide.com from Rovi for $255 million cash.
 In May 2009, Lionsgate sold a 49% stake in TV Guide Network and website to One Equity Partners under pressure from shareholder Carl Icahn.

 Lionsgate cut back its slate of films per year by four in February 2009.
 In April, Relativity Media signed with Lionsgate for a 5 picture per year multi-year film distribution.
 In August, Lionsgate signed with Redbox for a five-year same day release deal worth $158 million.
 Lionsgate, along with MGM and Paramount Pictures/Viacom, was also a co-owner of Epix, a pay TV movie channel which debuted on October 30.